kcoconnor/ssrs-custom-security-2019/README.md

 - Open a Browser and Navigate to the /Reports directory
 - Verify the ad/portaluser or whoever you choose as the anonymous user is authenticated

+# Code Of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.